 - Retiring obsolete, unutilized assets

-Overall, the administrator role is more focused on day to day operations, managing users, setting up maintenance schedules and tracking work orders.
+Overall, the administrator role is more focused on day-to-day operations, managing users, setting up maintenance schedules, and tracking work orders.

-Supervisor
+Work Supervisor

-- Planning daily/weekly job schedules as per work requests received, work orders planned and preventive maintenance plans
+- Planning daily/weekly job schedules as per work requests received, work orders planned, and preventive maintenance plans

 - Identifying & troubleshooting recurring problems